 A proprietary reverse mortgage is not available to the average homeowner.
-As of 2018, in order to qualify for this type of reverse mortgage, your home must have a value of $679,650.00.
+As of 2022, in order to qualify for this type of reverse mortgage, your home must have a value of at least $970,800.00.
 This is not a federally insured mortgage and often has less stringent insurance requirements.

 If you are considering this type of loan, you should also apply for the Home Equity Conversion Mortgage.
-This way you can compare fees to find out which loan fits better for your situation.
+This way, you can compare fees for both types of reverse mortgages to find out which loan fits better for your situation.

 Reverse mortgages do possess a poor reputation in the eyes of many due to several scams which look to target unsuspecting seniors and dishonest marketing to try to get homeowners to take out reverse mortgages.
 For instance, in late 2021, the Consumer Financial Protection Bureau filed a complaint and levied a $1.1 million fine against American Advisors Group for deceptive marketing regarding reverse mortgages.